shashankfeb16/Nykaa-Clone-Project/README.md

 ### Payment Page:

-9.After entering the address, you will redirect to the payment page here u can use a debit card for payment and after entering the right OTP your payment will be successful.
+9.After entering the address, you will redirect to the payment page here you can will find many payment options . you can select either of one option.
+After entering the right OTP your payment will be successful.

 ![2021-11-11 (12)](https://github.com/faisal1205/Nykaa-Clone-Project/blob/master/Payment%20Page.png)